Rule Change: Completed

 Overview

-The Australian Energy Market Commission (AEMC) has published its draft determination and draft rule to extend the Declared Wholesale Gas Market (DWGM) Dandenong liquefied natural gas (LNG) interim arrangements.
+The Australian Energy Market Commission (AEMC) has published its final determination and more preferable final rule (final rule) to extend the Declared Wholesale Gas Market (DWGM) Dandenong liquefied natural gas (LNG) interim arrangements.

-The draft rule would enable AEMO to address security and reliability risks in the short-term until an enduring fit-for-purpose solution is implemented.
+The final rule enables AEMO to address security and reliability risks in the short-term until an enduring fit-for-purpose solution is implemented.

 - Additional measures to limit the costs that AEMO may otherwise incur under the interim arrangements.

-- The application of a targeted set of Gas Bulletin Board reporting obligations to the Dandenong liquefaction facility.
+- The permanent application of a targeted set of Part 18 Gas Bulletin Board reporting obligations to the Dandenong liquefaction facility, under a standalone facility reporting model (as opposed to the joint facility reporting arrangement proposed in the draft rule).

 Background

 On 1 May 2025, the AEMC initiated consultation on the rule change request.
-We received 8 submissions, which can be found below.
+We published a draft determination and more preferable draft rule on 7 August 2025.

 Context